ryanipark/recipe-web-app/README.md

 	 - At a certain reputation may have the chance to earn advertisement revenue when others visit their page
   - Allow for sharing of recipes over social media platforms
   - API for recipes to be imported into third party applications
+  - Session variables stored in database, for potential scale issues